 Fay was also a dental assistant for Dr Vosberg.
 Then she owned a dress shop named “Moleen’s” on Queen Mary Road in Montreal.
 A massive theft shut Moleens’s down and my grandmother was heartbroken and financially busted.
 But she survived.

-I heard my father say once that Fay was a “tough old bird”.
+I heard my father say once that his mother-in-law Fay was a “tough old bird”.
 I asked Nana Fay if she considered herself as such and she said, “I guess you can say so, but not as far (fah) as you are concerned”.

 As she got older, Nana Fay had a craving for sugar and it was a family chore to make sure that she did not have access to chocolate because of her diabetes.
 I used to smuggle her cubes of chocolate and Nana Fay used to say “this is just OUR little secret, isn’t it boychik”.
 I was about 10 years old at the time.